tadegquillien/causaljudgment/README.md

 # causaljudgment

-The <code>causaljudgment</code> package allows one to compute the predictions of computational models of causal judgment.
+The <code>causaljudgment</code> package computes the predictions of computational models of causal judgment.
 Currently two models are implemented: the Counterfactual Effect Size (CES) model (Quillien & Lucas, 2023) and the Necessity-Sufficiency (NS) model (Icard, Kominsky & Knobe, 2017).

 In this file, we give examples of how to compute causal judgments, describe current limitations, and then (for interested readers) give a high-level explanation of how these scripts work.
 More background about when and why to use this package is given [here](https://tadegquillien.github.io/causaljudgment/articles/background.html).
 For the original scientific papers see [here (CES)](https://quillienlab.github.io/Quillien%20&%20Lucas%202023.pdf) and [here (NS)](https://philpapers.org/archive/ICANAA.pdf).